South Fort Myers High School: Sex scandal

 On May 17, 2016, a 15-year-old female student had sex with several male students in one of the school's bathrooms.
 According to a statement the girl made to administrators, she had been a past victim of human trafficking and only reluctantly went along with it after being pressured by the men.
 Video of the events was filmed by some of those involved, which was then posted to Snapchat and spread across the school.

 After the incident, five students were suspended and a football player named William Scott was arrested and charged.

 Athletics

 The school's athletic department operates sixteen sports teams: baseball, basketball (boys and girls), bowling, cheerleading, cross country, football, golf, soccer (boys and girls), softball, swimming, tennis, track and field, volleyball, and wrestling.

 Dual enrollment

-Students have the opportunity to take advantage of taking credit–granting college classes at Florida SouthWestern State College and Florida Gulf Coast University.
+Students have the opportunity to take advantage of taking credit–granting college classes at Florida SouthWestern State College, Florida Gulf Coast University, and University of Florida.